LCR-ADS-Lab/LxGrTagger-Documentation/docs/fgrd tags/4_vbmain/4_cat7.md

 # jcomp

-1. Descriptions
+1. Description
-    - complement clause controlled by an adjective
-    - *(Content to be added)*
+    - Refers to clauses that function as complements of adjectives.
 2. Tag
     - `jcomp`
 3. Examples